MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-interruptions.md

 ## Flexible entity extraction

-Whenever an adaptive dialog begins, any options passed into the dialog via `BeginDialog` become properties of that dialog and can be accessed as long as it is in [scope][dialog-scope].
+Whenever an adaptive dialog begins, any options passed into the dialog via _begin dialog_ become properties of that dialog and can be accessed as long as it is in [scope][dialog-scope].
 You access these properties by name: `dialog.<propertyName>`.

 You can design your bot to use these values when present, and prompt the user when they are not.
 If you have a property associated with your input action, and s value for that property is passed in via `BeginDialog`, the user will not be prompted for it.
 There are situations when you may need to prompt the user for that information even when the property is not `null`.
 In these situations you can set `AlwaysPrompt` to `true`.